 Residents agree to abide by acceptable use agreements when they activate the computer port in their room or when they get a computer lab account.
 Residents also agree to abide by the Digital Millennium Copyright Act Policies.

-Furniture (including mattresses) may not be removed from student rooms of original assignment in the On-Campus Housing facilities without proper authorization from the Office of Residence Life.
+Room furniture (including mattresses) may not be removed from the original assignment in the On-Campus Housing facilities without proper authorization from the Office of Residence Life.

-Residence Life staff reserves the right to inspect all rooms in order to ensure compliance with occupancy, maintenance and health and safety regulations.
+Residence Life staff reserves the right to inspect all rooms in order to ensure compliance with occupancy, maintenance, and health and safety regulations.
+Residential Life staff members conduct two routine Health and Safety Inspections per room each academic semester.
+Additional checks will be conducted as needed.
 Failure of a healthy and safety inspection, scheduled or unscheduled, will result in referral to the Office of Student Rights and Responsibilities.

 Motorized vehicles may be parked in designated areas only.
 No motorized vehicle may be parked or stored inside or adjacent to the residence halls.
 Improperly stored vehicles will be removed and the removal cost, along with any related charges, will be the responsibility of the owner.